Flash Inference: Near Linear Time Inference for Long Convolution Sequence Models and Beyond: Introduction

 It turns out that in fact, at least in the case of ``dynamic FFT'', one can obtain $O(L\log^2 L)$ time complexity by using \citet{van1997initalFastCDQ}'s result on relaxed polynomial convolution.
 Crucially, this result works by a direct reduction to several applications of FFT.
 This allows us to phrase a more general framework for turning training-efficient architectures to inference-efficient ones.

-Our main contributions are: \begin{itemize} \item Proposing the first quasilinear-in-sequence-length $O(L\log^2 L)$, \emph{exact} inference algorithm for LCSMs. \item Identifying the main features of LCSMs that allow for faster inference to propose a more general framework. \item Highlighting and exploiting the potential for dealing with most workload of different layers in parallel, rather than having to wait for all computation of a layer to finish before moving on to subsequent layers. \item Saving up on data movement thanks to the tiling approach used.
-We show how to save factors of $2$ in several places, including activation storage, when the convolutional filters are data-independent.
-However, our method extends to any causal, data-dependent filters. \item Our framework provides an $O(L\log^2 L)$ inference algorithm which, when run empirically, yields up to $1.6\times$ end-to-end time-efficiency improvement; and up to $50\times$ on the long convolution part. \end{itemize}
+Our main contributions are: \begin{itemize} \item Proposing the first quasilinear-in-sequence-length $O(L\log^2 L)$, \emph{exact} inference algorithm for LCSMs.
+This is in contrast to previous work of \citep{massaroli2024laughing} who performs approximate inference. \item Identifying the main features of LCSMs that allow for faster inference to propose a more general framework. \item Highlighting and exploiting the potential for dealing with most workload of different layers in parallel, rather than having to wait for all computation of a layer to finish before moving on to subsequent layers. \item Saving up on data movement thanks to the tiling approach used.
+We show how to save factors of $2$ in several places, including activation storage, when the convolutional filters are data independent.
+However, our method extends to any causal, data-dependent filters. \item Our framework provides an $O(L\log^2 L)$ inference algorithm, which, when run empirically, yields up to $7.8\times$ end-to-end time-efficiency improvement; and up to $110\times$ on the long convolution part. \end{itemize}